strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

     *Note: This code should only be used for
     Service Contacts that cannot be described by any other Service Type.
-It is expected that the majority of Service Contacts delivered to children and young people can be assigned to other categories*
+It is expected that the majority of Service Contacts delivered to children and young people can be assigned to other categories.*

   7 - Suicide prevention specific assistance NEC
     Services delivered to, or on behalf, of a client who presents with risk of